ImageMagick/Usage-Markdown/morphology/index.md

         4,3,4'
 ~~~

-The [Euclidean (Knights Move) Distance Kernel](#knight) below also generates a octagonal style of shape (all 3x3 distance kernels do), but tries to be as accurite as posible along the diagonals.
+The [Euclidean (Knights Move) Distance Kernel](#knight) below also generates an octagonal style of shape (all 3x3 distance kernels do), but tries to be as accurate as possible along the diagonals.
 This may or may not be the best idea, but it is the most mathematically logical octagonal distance kernel of this type.

 #### Chamfer Distance Kernels {#chamfer}

 *A named distance kernel has not been provided.
-But it fits into the distance kernel sequence we are studing nicely at this point.*
+But it fits into the distance kernel sequence we are studying nicely at this point.*

 A 'Chamfer' Distance kernel (not yet implemented), is defined using just the numbers (typically integers) that is to be used to fill in the distance matrix.

 You can for example give it 2 numbers to define any 3x3 'octagonal' type distance kernel, as described above.

-Here are the definitions of the pervious interget kernels,
+Here are the definitions of the previous integer kernels,

 +---------------------------------+---------------+-------+
 | Chebyshev                       | Chamfer:1,1   |       |